Skip to content

 <template>

-<HLDropdown id="searchable-dropdown" :options="options" show-selected-mark :width="250" :show-search="false">
+<HLDropdown id="searchable-dropdown" :options="options" show-selected-mark :width="250" :show-search="true">

 <HLButton>Select Items</HLButton>